symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-manual.rst

        :language: bash
        :start-after: #!/bin/sh

-.. note:: All the above transactions can be announced together in a single :ref:`Aggregate Transaction <aggregate-transaction>`.
+.. note:: All the above transactions can be announced together in a single :ref:`aggregate-transaction`.

 If everything is successful, the node will receive the encrypted message through :ref:`WebSockets <websockets>`.
 Once the node decrypts the private key of the potential delegated harvester, the node owner may **add R as a delegated harvester** if the following requirements are met: